 Applying lacquer might seem very easy, but it is not.
 You need a significant amount of patience to lacquer wood.
 There are two rigid methods that you can use- brush or spray.
+Make sure you put Wood filler or Putty to fill the gaps.
 This article will give you all the details you need to lacquer wood.
 Lacquer makes your work look very professional.
 Along with that, it is durable too.

 Our Recommended Lacquer